Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-Rebecca Asuncion wants the world to know about her sister and niece, both killed in an apparent double murder suicide earlier this month in Richmond Hill.
+Rebecca Asuncion wants everyone to remember her sister and niece, who were both killed in a tragic double murder-suicide earlier this month in Richmond Hill.

 “She has a name.
 She’s not just a 36-year-old woman and the baby.
 She died tragically.
 They should be named,” said Rebecca, Rommelia Asuncion’s older sister.